mtib/mtib.github.io/_posts/2021-05-03-moving-to-denmark-[wip].md

 1. De-register current residence
     - Just a simple visit to the *Einwohnermeldeamt*, to tell them you're no longer going to be living there, can be done up to 1 week before the move, and 2 weeks after the move.

+## canceling rent

+This should have been an easy E-Mail, but my landlord decided to want an additional month of rent from me, which I argue they have no right to require.
+The rent contract just references the [BGB](https://www.gesetze-im-internet.de/bgb/__573c.html#:~:text=%C2%A7%20573c%20Fristen%20der%20ordentlichen,Wohnraums%20um%20jeweils%20drei%20Monate.).
+As I wrote on the 1.5.2021 I should be able to count three months as follows: May, June, July, and, therefore, be able to end the contract for the 31.7.2021.

+I also offered the landlord to buy the washing machine straight off of me, instead of me selling it to the rentor after me.

 ## moving

 TODO: this hasn't happened yet